kyma-project/kyma/docs/getting-started/09-trigger-microservice-with-event.md

 2. Go to **Discovery and Network** > **Services** in the left navigation panel and select `orders-service`.

-3. Once in the service's details view, select **Add Event Trigger** in the **Event Triggers** section.
+3. Once in the Function's details view, switch to the **Configuration** tab and select **Create Event Subscriptions** in the **Event Subscriptions** section.

 4. Find the `order.deliverysent` event type with the `v1` version from the `commerce-mock` application.
 Mark it on the list and select **Add**.

-   A message confirming that the event trigger was created will appear in the **Event Triggers** section of the service's details view.
+A message confirming that the Subscription was created will appear in the **Event Subscriptions** section in the Function's details view.

   </details>
 </div>

-### Test the trigger
+### Test the Event delivery

 To send events from Commerce mock to the `orders-service` microservice, follow these steps: